Eigenvalue bounds for distance-edge colorings: On the distance- t Erdős-Nešetřil problem

 Theorem \ref{thm:wilf} can be applied to $L(G)^t$ to readily obtain a bound on $\chi'_t(G)$ by using \eqref{eq:chrom_index_number_relation}. \begin{corollary} Let $G$ be a graph, let $\tilde \lambda_1$ be the largest adjacency eigenvalue of $L(G)^t$.
 Then $\chi'_t(G) \leq 1 + \tilde \lambda_1$. \end{corollary}

-Rather than Proposition \ref{prop:wilf}, which uses the spectrum of $L(G)^t$, it would be desirable to obtain a Wilf-like bound which uses the spectrum of $L(G)$ itself, as we did for the lower bounds in Section \ref{sec:spec_chiprimet}.
+Rather than Corollary \ref{cor:wilf}, which uses the spectrum of $L(G)^t$, it would be desirable to obtain a Wilf-like bound which uses the spectrum of $L(G)$ itself, as we did for the lower bounds in Section \ref{sec:spec_chiprimet}.
 However, below we show that one runs into issues due to the distance $t$ analog of the so-called critical graphs.
 A graph $G$ is called \emph{critical} if any proper subgraph $H$ satisfies $\chi(G) > \chi(H)$.
-It is well known that for a critical graph $G$, all of its vertices satisfy $d(v) \geq \chi(G) - 1$.
+It is well known that for a critical graph $G$, all of its vertices satisfy $\chi(G) - d(v) \leq 1$.
 This property is exploited in the proof of Wilf's bound.
 If we want an analogous bound for $\chi_t(G)$, we would need this property to extend to the $t$-chromatic number.
+To this end, we call a graph \emph{$t$-critical} if any proper subgraph $H$ satisfies $\chi_t(G) > \chi_t(H)$, and furthermore, we denote by $d_t(v)$ the amount of vertices within distance $t$ of a vertex $v \in V(G)$.
+Analogous to the $t=1$ case, we would want a bound like $\chi_t(G) - d_t(v) \leq 1$ or similar to hold for $t$-critical graphs.
 However, this is not the case as the following result shows.